Aakash-Dabas/sms-spam-classifier/README.md

 # SMS Spam Classifier

 An end-to-end SMS spam classification project using Natural Language Processing (NLP) and Machine Learning.
-The project classifies SMS messages as either **Spam** or **Not Spam (Ham)** and includes a web application for real-time prediction.
+The project classifies SMS messages as either **Spam** or **Not Spam (Ham)** and includes an interactive Streamlit web application for real-time prediction.

 ## Project Overview

 SMS spam messages are unwanted messages that may contain advertisements, scams, or fraudulent content.
-This project uses machine learning and NLP techniques to automatically identify whether a given SMS message is spam.
+This project uses Natural Language Processing and Machine Learning techniques to automatically identify whether a given SMS message is spam.

 ## Features

 - Data cleaning and preprocessing
 - Exploratory Data Analysis (EDA)
 - Natural Language Processing (NLP)
+- Text tokenization and preprocessing
-- Text vectorization using TF-IDF
+- TF-IDF text vectorization
 - Machine Learning classification
 - Spam/Ham prediction
-- Flask web application
+- Interactive Streamlit web application
 - Real-time SMS classification

 ## Technologies Used